Brain Food and Brain Function

-New studies have confirmed what parents have long observed – there is a relationship between what children eat and how they think, act, and learn.
 Like every other system in the body, the brain needs good food.
 It uses 20 to 25 percent of the total energy a person consumes, and the better you feed the brain, the better it works.
 While most of this section is devoted to the nutritional principles that help children’s brains learn and behave, these same principles affect how adults think, learn, and feel.
-Everyone in the family benefits from good food for the brain.
+Looking at the science behind brain foods, it’s conclusive that everyone in the family benefits from good brain food.

 The brain is composed of trillions of nerve cells, called neurons.
 Thought, memory, actions, and many brain functions you’re not even aware of depend on speed-of-light interactions of one cell with another.
 From each nerve cell tiny feelers called axons and dendrites reach out to connect with similar branches on other cells.
 The system looks kind of like a map of the interstate highway system, with many roadways connecting different cities.
 To facilitate the transmission of signals across the gap from one cell to the other, chemicals called neurotransmitters act like biological bridges.

 Nutrition affects the brain in three ways:

 - The cell itself needs proper nutrition to carry on its functions just like any other cell in the body.